The generalized Pythagorean theorem on the compactifications of certain dually flat spaces via toric geometry: Examples

-All these three cases give points in $F$, however, only the Case~3 gives a points in $F^\circ$ and we study this case\footnote{In fact if $v_1=v_2$, then $\gamma(t)$ lies on the line $bx_1=ax_2$. } related with Theorem~\ref{thm:Pythagorean theorem}.
+All these three cases give points in $F$, however, only the Case~3 gives a point in $F^\circ$ and we study this case in relation to Theorem~\ref{thm:Pythagorean theorem}.
 Put $v=v_1=v_2$.
+In fact if $v_1=v_2$, then $\gamma(t)$ lies on the line $bx_1=ax_2$.
 We take a section $s:P\to \bbC P^2$, This gives a smooth curve